Treeniks/tyranny-of-types-type-classes/mdbook/src/04_rust.md

     }
 }
 ```
-If we were to now call `1_usize.add(3.2_f32)`, we would have to specify *which* `add` function we want to call:
+If we were to call `1_usize.add(3.2_f32)`, we would have to specify *which* `add` function we want to call:
 ```rust
 <usize as Add<f32, f32>>::add(1_usize, 3.2_f32)
 ```

-> This uses Rust's Fully Qualified Syntax for Disambiguation[^rust-book] and it looks rather complex.
+> This uses Rust's [Fully Qualified Syntax for Disambiguation](https://doc.rust-lang.org/stable/book/ch19-03-advanced-traits.html?highlight=fully%20qualified#fully-qualified-syntax-for-disambiguation-calling-methods-with-the-same-name) and it looks rather complex.
 However, by simply binding the result to a variable, it would be enough to give said variable a type: `let k: f32 = 1_usize.add(3.2_f32);`.

 ### Associated types

 Once again, Rust also defines the notion of associated types, which also work very similar to Haskell.
 Just as in Haskell, an associated type is another type parameter that is fixed for a specific configuration of types inserted in the generics.
 And as before, we will use an associated type to define the output type of an addition.

 First we must edit the `Add` trait's definition.
-We will add an associated type called `Output` and while we're at it, we will also change the name of the generic `T` to `Rhs` and default it to `Self`:
+We will add an associated type called `Output` and we will also change the name of the generic `T` to `Rhs` and default it to `Self`:
 ```rust
 trait Add<Rhs = Self> {
     type Output;